Chart Color Schemes

 Population growth drivers in Douglas are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Douglas's population is estimated at around 8,214 as of Nov 2025.
-This reflects an increase of 434 people (5.6%) since the 2021 Census, which reported a population of 7,780 people.
-The change is inferred from the resident population of 8,214, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 17 validated new addresses since the Census date.
+The population of the suburb of Douglas (Townsville - Qld) was estimated at around 8,214 as of Feb 2026.
+This reflects an increase of 434 people since the 2021 Census, which reported a population of 7,780 people.
+The change is inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and an additional 16 validated new addresses since the Census date.
 This level of population equates to a density ratio of 933 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Douglas's 5.6% growth since census positions it within 1.3 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
+The suburb's growth rate of 5.6% since census positions it within 1.5 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 80.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
-Anticipating future population dynamics, exceptional growth is predicted over the period, placing Douglas (Townsville - Qld) statistical area (Lv2) in the top 10 percent of regional areas across the nation.
-The area is expected to increase by 5,893 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 72.4% in total over the 17 years.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Exceptional growth is predicted over the period from 2026 to 2041, with the suburb expected to increase by 5,895 persons, reflecting an increase of 72.4% in total over the 17 years.

 Frequently Asked Questions - Population